 Examples of Qualifying Events

-- Sudden lack of transportation due to a car accident or unexpected mechanical problems
+- Auto Repair -sudden lack of transportation due to a car accident or unexpected mechanical problems

-- Loss of books, computer, or course supplies/equipment, after initial purchase, due to natural disaster, fire, or theft
+- Loss of books/supplies after initial purchase, due to natural disaster, fire, or theft

-- Financial emergency preventing the payment of a utility bill (water, gas, and electric)
+- Financial emergency preventing the payment of a current utility bill (water, gas, and electric)

-- Requests must be submitted in-person to the Financial Aid Office for curriculum students.
+Questions should be submitted to the Financial Aid Office for curriculum students.